 The reason why Walmart or budget batteries are cheaper is that you’re getting less.
 These batteries use very thin lead metal electrodes.
 If you open up a budget battery you’ll see the plates they use are much thinner than the more expensive models.

-Thinner plates mean cheaper cost, but they don’t last as long.
+Thinner plates mean cheaper costs, but they don’t last as long.
 Once the thinner plates become sulfated from not being used they usually never recover because they’ll break apart.
 Thicker plates take longer to sulfate and hold up better to shock and moving around that you experience on an ATV.

 How Can You Tell You Need A New Battery?

 The easiest way you can tell if you need a new battery for your ATV is when you go out to it and turn the key and nothing happens.
 No lights, no nothing.
 If this happens then it’s time for a new battery.